Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \section{Numerical results}

-We compute solution landscapes and identify the Morse index of critical points using the HiOSD method \cite{yin2019high}.
+We compute solution landscapes of the ferronematic system (stable and unstable critical points of the ferronematic free energy \eqref{eq:energy} which are solutions of \eqref{eq:euler-lagrange_again}) and the Morse index of critical points using the HiOSD method \cite{yin2019high}.
 The Morse index of a critical point is the number of negative eigenvalues of the Hessian of the free energy \cite{milnor1963morse}.
 Hence, a critical point is stable if all the eigenvalues of its Hessian are positive, and a critical point is unstable if it has Morse index greater or equal to 1 (i.e, it has at least one negative eigenvalue of its Hessian).
 These unstable critical points are labelled as index-k saddle points as they are unstable in $k$ distinguished eigendirections.
 The HiOSD method is a local-search algorithm for the computation of saddle points of arbitrary Morse index, which can be viewed as a generalization of the optimization-based shrinking dimer method for finding index-$1$ saddle points \cite{zhang2016optimization}.
-It is an efficient tool for constructing the solution landscape searching from high- or low-index saddle points and revealing the connectivity of saddle points and minimisers.
-We combine the HiOSD method \cite{yin2019high} with upward/downward search algorithms \cite{yin2020construction}, to compute solution landscapes, or equivalently, pathway maps for this ferronematic problem.
-We say there exists a pathway between two critical points $(\Qvec_1,\Mvec_1)$ and $(\Qvec_2,\Mvec_2)$, if following a stable or unstable eigendirection (of the Hessian) of $(\Qvec_1,\Mvec_1)$ in the HiOSD method, leads us to find $(\Qvec_2,\Mvec_2)$ \cite{yin2020construction}.
+It is an efficient tool for constructing the solution landscape searching from high- or low-index saddle points and revealing the connectivity of saddle points and energy minimisers/stable critical points.
+We combine the HiOSD method \cite{yin2019high} with upward/downward search algorithms \cite{yin2020construction} to compute solution landscapes, or equivalently, pathway maps for this ferronematic problem.
+We say that there exists a pathway between two critical points $(\Qvec_1,\Mvec_1)$ and $(\Qvec_2,\Mvec_2)$ of \eqref{eq:energy}, if we can follow a stable or unstable eigendirection (of the Hessian) of $(\Qvec_1,\Mvec_1)$ in the HiOSD method and find $(\Qvec_2,\Mvec_2)$ \cite{yin2020construction}.
 To make these ideas clear, an example solution landscape and associated energy landscape are presented in \Cref{fig:illustration}.
 A detailed discussion of the HiOSD method in \cite{yin2019high}, using the notation of our problem can be found in the SI text.
-We also employ Euler's Method to find stable solutions which are required as an input for the HiOSD algorithm, as well as Newton's Method to help us find solutions of \eqref{eq:euler-lagrange_again} in certain parameter regimes.
-Again, see the SI text for a detailed discussion.
+By applying explicit time differencing to the associated gradient flow system of \eqref{eq:euler-lagrange_again}, we find stable solutions which are required as an input for the HiOSD algorithm, as well as Newton's Method to help us find solutions of \eqref{eq:euler-lagrange_again} in certain parameter regimes.
+Again, the reader is referred to the SI text for a detailed discussion.
+The code base to perform simulations is built by hand in Matlab.